diversity

 Inclusion and diversity: facts vs words

-After I was diagnosed with a degenerative disease, I can report a much different reality about fashion and inclusion based on my personal experience.
-Indeed, being a wheelchair user, I can say that not only showrooms lack accessibility but fashion events too.
-So, you have to entrust yourself to the empathy of employees working there.
-And you cannot take that empathy for granted!
+After being diagnosed with a degenerative disease, I can report a much different reality about fashion and inclusion based on my personal experience.
+Indeed, as a wheelchair user, I can attest that not only showrooms lack accessibility but fashion events too.
+So, this means you have to rely on the empathy of the staff working there – and that empathy can’t always be taken for granted!

-In September 2019 – Covid hit the previous season – I was consulting for a brand showing in one of the exhibitions connected to Camera Moda.
-The designer had an invitation for an event dedicated to fashion buyers and emerging designers.
-Consequently, he invited me.
+In September 2019 – Covid hit the previous season – I was consulting for a brand participating in one of the exhibitions connected to Camera Moda.
+The designer had received an invitation to an event dedicated to fashion buyers and emerging designers, and so, the designer extended the invitation to me.
+I couldn’t attend alone; I needed assistance with my wheelchair.
+Therefore, the designer informed the Camera Moda press office about the need for a plus-one, which, frankly, shouldn’t require much explanation.
+Should it?

-Their response was that because of the pandemic, they had limited access, so I wasn’t allowed to go with another person.
+Their response was that because of the pandemic, they had limited access, so I wasn’t allowed to bring another person with me.
+Naturally, this meant I couldn’t participate in the event.

 My friends were shocked by the idea that I put myself in the position of asking permission.
 In the case of walking disability, plus-one is a fact, period.
 But I was afraid any reaction would cause problems for the brand I worked for.

 Disappointed by that reply, I posted something on my Instagram.
 I was fuming, frustrated.
-Unable to reply as they deserved in that precise moment.
-Shortly after, a beautiful human DM’d me checking if she got my message right.
+Unable to respond as they deserved in that precise moment.
+Shortly after, a beautiful human DM’d me, asking if she had understood my message correctly.

-Laura Mohapi, a talented artist based in London, supported me.
-Also, she thought I had to address what happened and offered to write a letter to Camera Moda on my behalf.
-The idea of having to explain made me feel so bad, even if I knew it was right, so her offer was very welcome.
+Laura Mohapi, a talented artist based in London, offered her support.
+Also, she believed I had to address what happened and offered to write a letter to Camera Moda on my behalf.
+The thought of having to explain myself made me feel awful, even though I knew it was the right thing to do, so her offer was a much-needed gesture of kindness.

 I read the letter she wrote, and it was like receiving a punch in my stomach.
 I pondered a lot.
-But finally, I decided to forward it by email.
+But eventually, I decided to forward it by email.

-No response in my inbox.
+No response came to my inbox.
 Probably it went ignored.
-And so I sent a registered letter too.
+And so I sent a registered letter as well.

-This time the message got a little attention.
-Not that much.
+This time, the message got a little attention – though not much.
 Indeed, I received in my inbox a forwarded email – in English.
-They didn’t even bother to make an effort to copy the English version they received and paste it into a new email.
-They paid zero attention to the form, giving the impression that what happened had no relevance for them.
-Or perhaps, they weren’t familiar with how to handle official emails.
+They didn’t even bother to make an effort to copy and paste the English version they received into a new email.
+They paid zero attention to the form, which gave the impression that what happened had no relevance for them.
+Or perhaps, they weren’t familiar with how to handle official correspondence coming from the president of Camera Moda.

-In the end, it took me almost two years to find the courage to write about it.
-But the sadness, frustration and disappointment when I see those “Include Diversity” events still make me feel sickened.
+In the end, it took me nearly two years to find the courage to write about it.
+But the sadness, frustration, and disappointment I feel when I see those ‘Include Diversity’ events still make me sick to my stomach.

-And so, Cri and I wonder: when they launch those events for the fashion industry, what do they really mean?
+And so, Cri and I wonder: when they launch those events for the fashion industry, what do they truly mean?

 The fashion industry loves to discuss important matters that we would better describe as fashion bullshit.